The Emory Wheel: The editorial board

 The Emory Wheel redefined the structure of its editorial board in a constitutional amendment in the spring of 2016.
 Under the amendment, the new editorial board will consist of the editor-in-chief and members of the Emory community who will debate and develop the paper's official stance on local and national issues.
 The new editorial structure allowed the Wheel to divide its news coverage and opinion writing.
 The change was proposed after the paper's coverage of the 2016 on-campus pro-Trump chalkings, during which the editor-in-chief "cut out all those who had touched the story" from participating in editorial discussions to maintain credibility and neutrality.

 Circulation and distribution

-The Emory Wheel prints 3,500 copies of the paper that are distributed throughout the main campus and surrounding areas.
+The Emory Wheel prints 1,000 copies of the paper that are distributed throughout the main campus, its Oxford Campus and surrounding areas.
 The newspaper's website, emorywheel.com, has all content available for free, electronic versions of the paper copies.